m&m bag sizes

 The Medium Bag: 8-10 oz Range

-Moving up the size chart, we find the medium bags in the 8-10 oz range, commonly found in grocery store candy aisles.
-About the size of a paperback book, these bags mark the transition from immediate consumption to home storage.
+The 8-10 oz bags, often found in grocery stores, are about the size of a paperback book.
+They mark the shift from immediate consumption to long-term storage.

 The Family Size: 19.2 oz Bag

-The family size packaging typically features the strongest sealing mechanisms of any M&M bag, with heavy-duty plastic and secure closures designed to maintain freshness for weeks after opening.
+The family-size packaging uses heavy-duty plastic and secure closures to ensure the candy stays fresh for weeks after opening.

 The Party Size: 38 oz Bag